-c. return the API provider domain profile, the CAPIF Resource URI in the response message and registration failure information specific to individual API provider domain functions.
+c. return the API provider domain profile, the CAPIF Resource URI in the response message and registration failure information specific to individual API provider domain functions; and

+d. if errors occur when processing the request, the CAPIF core function shall respond to the API management function with an appropriate error status code as defined in clause 8.9.5.

 * * * Next change * * * *